 The Town maintains an outfall inventory as described in the EPA publication entitled "Illicit Discharge Detection and Elimination: A Guidance Manual for Program Development and Technical Assessment."
 The outfall inventory is updated as necessary to record the elimination of outfalls and the creation of additional outfalls.
 The Town's inventory currently identifies 124 outfalls that fall within its jurisdiction.
+The Town is in contract with Cornell Cooperative Extension from September 1, 2020 through February 28, 2026, to provide annual Stormwater Management Outreach: Illicit Discharge Detection & Elimination reports to monitor the Town's outfalls for dry weather flow, and to sample any detected flows to ensure there are no illicit discharges present.
+Monitoring efforts focus on five zones within the Town with the outfalls located in each zone to be analyzed each year.

-3.5.2 Mapping of Watershed & Sewershed Boundaries
+3.5.2 Mapping of Watershed and Sewershed Boundaries

-As discussed more fully in Section 5.4 of this plan, in November 2015, the Town, under direction from NYSDEC as part of the Town's required Retrofit Plan, successfully completed enhanced GIS mapping at the specified scale and contour delineating all sewer-sheds within the watersheds contributing to impaired waterbodies within the Town's MS4.
+As discussed more fully in Section 5.4 of this plan, in November 2015, the Town, under direction from NYSDEC as part of the Town's required Retrofit Plan, successfully completed enhanced GIS mapping at the specified scale and contour delineating all sewer- sheds within the watersheds contributing to impaired waterbodies within the Town's MS4.